abd-h/kobe-bryant-tribute-page/README.md

 #### Headers

-- I used header-fixed class to fix headers navbar into position.
+- I used header-fixed class to fix headers navbar into position

+### footer

+- navbar added